Canon EOS 40D Digital SLR

 10.1 Megapixels, 6.5 Frames Per Second, Digic III, Integrated Cleaning…

 The new Canon EOS 40D has been out in the shops for a couple of months now and all seems well, whilst (as at Oct 2007) Canon have been recalling the unsold 1D Mark III's from all stores.
 It seems they have finally recognised the Autofocus issue and are prepared to do something about it.

 Why do I mention the Canon EOS 1D Mark III in this quick review of the 40D?

-Well, whereas the Canon EOS 30D wasn’t enough of an upgrade from the hugely popular Canon EOS 20D for me to write about…the 40D appears to be an exceptional camera for the money and very closely related to the EOS 1D Mark III.
+Whereas the Canon EOS 30D wasn't enough of an upgrade from the hugely popular Canon EOS 20D for me to write about, the 40D appears to be an exceptional camera for the money.
+It seems very closely related to the EOS 1D Mark III.
 It is an upgrade worthy of a mention.

 I guess it could have people putting the kybosh on splashing out thousands of $$$'s more for the 1-series EOS when they can get most of the functionality from its smaller sibling.

 Main Features of the Canon EOS 40D:

 You can see the full spec sheet at Canon here - Canon EOS 40D Spec Sheet